Satkeev/lab02-unit-test/README.md

 # lab02-unit-test
-ATM Console App for Unit Test Lab lab02-unit-test
+ATM Console App for Unit Test Lab
+lab02-unit-test
-Author: Kamit satkeev
+Author: Kamit Satkeev
 Description
-This is a C# console app that simulates an ATM machine and lets the user interactively perform standard ATM operations such as view balance and withdraw funds.
-The user will also be able to do other mock ATM operations like add/deposit money.
+This is a C# console app that simulates an ATM machine and lets the user interactively perform standard ATM
+operations such as view balance and withdraw funds.
+The user will also be able to do other mock ATM operations
+like add/deposit money.
 It anticipates and handles a variety of exceptions and was built using TDD principles.

 Getting Started
 Clone this repository to your local machine.

 $ git clone [repo url here]
 To run the program from Visual Studio:
 Select File -> Open -> Project/Solution

 Next navigate to the location where you cloned the repository.

 Double-click on the lab02-unit-test directory.

 Then select and open lab02-unit-test.sln

 Visuals
 Application Start